 April 26, 2018 Today, my journey officially began about 10a, following grand hugs and kisses with mom and Cody.
 Grateful to fill tank at $2.29, thanks to mom’s Kroger points!
 Weather starting out in Warner Robins was beautiful, cool with white clouds and blue sky … then came the rain before hitting Atlanta.
 Thanks to Jim Mullis, I hardly had to use windshield wipers.
 He gave me tip, which I heeded before leaving, to thoroughly clean windshield with Bonami, let dry, then apply RainX as directed.
 Amazing difference.
 Drops just rolled!
 I packed extra supplies to repeat as needed.
+Have to admit, just hitting the highway outside comfort zone has been tough, but I’m focused and can do this!!

 Once I distanced myself from the Atlanta loonies weaving traffic doing 90 mph, it was smooth sailing and uneventful.
 Swung into McDonald’s for java and was given extra sugar for the road.
 Maybe I was looking draggish!